2023 Most Popular Drama & Theater Arts Master's Degree Schools in the Southwest Region

 Check out the theater master's degree programs at these schools if you want to attend one of the most popular in the Southwest Region .

 Our analysis found The University of Texas at Austin to be the most popular school for drama and theater arts students who want to pursue a master’s degree in the Southwest Region .
-UT Austin is a fairly large public school located in the large city of Austin.
+UT Austin is a very large public school located in the large city of Austin.

 Of the 24 students majoring in theater at UT Austin, 46% are male and 54% are female.